malhotra5/Communication-for-the-deaf/README.md

     --output_graph=logs/trained_graph.pb \
     --output_labels=logs/trained_labels.txt \
     --image_dir=./dataset
 ## Running the algorithm
-You can run the following program both at the terminal and with the the Python3 IDE.
-Use the following command on the terminal.
+You can run the following commands both at the terminal.
-`Python classify_webcam.py`
+To classify images of sign language, run the following command -

+    python3 classify.py path/to/image.jpg
+To use the webcam to classify images in a live video feed, run the following command.
+P.S - This program can also run using the Python IDE

+    Python classify_webcam.py

 ## How it works